rahul27k8/rahul27k8/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Full Stack Developer.
-- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.
+- 🥛 &nbsp; I believe, a perfect glass of milk can be the ultimate solution for any stress.

 ##### Fun fact: I once solved the world's oldest question with a single line of JavaScript
 <!-- wi*quL3fcV -->